oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

-# Build and Run the Helidon Blocking and Reactive application
+# Build and Run the Helidon Virtual thread and Reactive application

 ## Introduction

-This lab walks you through the process of building and running the Blocking and Reactive Helidon applications in Oracle Code Editor inside Oracle Cloud Infrastructure.
+This lab walks you through the process of building and running the Helidon 4 and Helidon 3 Reactive applications in Oracle Code Editor inside Oracle Cloud Infrastructure.

 [Lab2 walkthrough](videohub:1_e88ydqwt)